 Festivals & Traditions

 There are some very interesting traditions in Bahrain.
 To learn about some of them click on the picture.

 Many men and women in Bahrain wear traditional clothes.
 Click on the photograph to learn about traditional Bahraini clothes.

 There are lots of animals to be found in the wild.
 Click on the picture to learn about them.

-There are lots of interesting sports in France.
+There are lots of interesting sports in Bahrain.
 Click on the picture to learn more about them.